 Hi there!
 Many writers have been asking about tools for getting published and future sessions of Tending the Work.
 Bringing this immersive workshop to one small group at a time wouldn't really keep pace with your enthusiasm.
-So I decided to make Tending the Work an online workshop, and it begins on September 20.
+So I decided to make Tending the Work an online workshop.
 Click here to get all the details.

 I hope this new format will spread submissions joy to more folks, while also giving us a chance to dig in deeper to common questions, roadblocks, and lessons from the submissions process.
 As always, thank you for inviting me to be a part of these steps in your creative journey.
 I'm truly grateful for the response this workshop has received, and I hope to connect with you during the online session!

 Saturday, March 31 from 9 am to noon

 Tending the Work is now full!
 Many thanks to everyone who registered.
 If you're interested in this workshop but could not make it this time, please let me know.
 I'll be looking at more dates and can keep you posted.

 Tending the Work

 A hands-on submissions workshop on how to prepare your writing for publication and find a good home for your words.
 Open to writers who have written with Voice & Vessel in a writing circle, workshop, or one-on-one session.

 As we go deeper into the writing journey, many of us reach a point where we feel a mix of curiosity and anxiety about publishing our work.
 You may know that you want to publish but aren't sure where to begin.
 You may wonder whether your words are ready to submit or whether you're ready for your voice to be out in the world.
 Tending the Work is a three-hour workshop devoted to this unique part of the process.
 It will help you explore questions such as: